 - Pressure Vacuum Breakers (PVB): Used on irrigation systems and outdoor spigots to prevent backflow.
 They are equipped with a valve and a spring-loaded check valve, providing reliable protection against contamination.

 - Double Check Valve Assemblies (DCVA): Installed in the main water line, offering robust protection against backflow.
-These devices have two check valves and are commonly used in commercial and industrial applications to ensure water safety.
+These devices have two check valves and are commonly used in commercial plumbing and industrial applications to ensure water safety.

 Steps to Install and Maintain Backflow Preventers